Your search did not match any results.

 Java SE Subscription is a simple, low-cost monthly subscription that includes Java SE Licensing and Support for use on Desktops, Servers or Cloud deployments, It follows a commonly used model, popular with Linux distributions.
 The subscription provides access to tested and certified performance, stability, and security updates for Java SE, directly from Oracle.
 It also includes access to My Oracle Support (MOS) 24x7, support in 27 languages, Java SE 8 Desktop management, monitoring, and deployment features, among other benefits.
 Visit Java SE Subscription for more information

 Desktop pricing is $2.50 per user per month, or lower with tiered volume discounts.
 Processor pricing for use on Servers and/or Cloud deployments is $25.00 per month or lower.
-Please see the Oracle Java SE Subscription Price List for more information.
+Please see the Oracle Java SE Subscription Price List (PDF) for more information.

 The standard term is one year.
 Contact sales for other options.